AmrMomtaz/Weather-Stations-Monitoring/README.md

    4) Stores invalid messages in a separate channel [**"Invalid Message Channel"**](https://www.enterpriseintegrationpatterns.com/patterns/messaging/InvalidMessageChannel.html).
    5) Feeds the message to Kafka service (dropping **10%** of them).

-The API response, filtered message and enriched message are located in the project's resources.
+The API response and filtered message and enriched message are located in the project's resources.

 To build the jar, go to the project's directory and run ```mvn clean package``` and it will be built in the _target_ directory with name _WeatherStation-1.0-SNAPSHOT-shaded.jar_.